 Table: Paragraph - tells DBT to use a “fallback” or near “failsafe” layout for the table data.
 In this format, each table row is formatted as a single “paragraph”.
 A distinct text delimiter is placed between the text for adjacent rows.
 There is a special text delimiter to indicate the end of a row.
 There is also some distinct text used in place of an empty table cell.
 This format can fit a table of essentially any size.
 However, it requires that all tables be read in one direction only: across each row.
 To fully analyze the table, it is necessary sometimes to carefully count columns as one is reading, so that the location of data within the original table is clear.

-Table: Two-page - is like Table: Columnar, but the formatted result is wider and will be placed on facing pages.
+Table: Two-page - The data is formatted like the Table: Columnar option, but the formatted result is wider and will be placed on facing pages.
 (It makes sense to do this only for double-sided braille printing.)

 X/Y Row/Column swap: tells DBT that it is OK to render the braille copy of the table as if the original rows were in fact columns, and vice-versa.
 In other words, when this is checked, DBT may invert the axes of the table.
 It will do this if that can help the table to fit on a braille page where it would not otherwise fit and if the result is still simple to read in the dominant “Reading order”.

-The “Total rows:” and “Total columns:” controls are useful only when creating a new table.
-Fill these in to tell DBT how many rows and columns of headers and data you will have.
-It will then add codes to delimit cells and rows so that you can then use arrow keys to navigate through the table and enter the data.
+The “Total rows:” and “Total columns:” controls are useful when creating a new table.
+Fill these in to tell DBT how many rows and columns your table will have (including "headers", see next).
+When you click OK, DBT creates the empty table, adding codes to delimit cells and rows so that you can then use arrow keys to navigate through the table and enter the data.